How to Fix WiFi Not Connecting on Your Samsung TV?

 What Prevents Samsung Televisions from Connecting to WiFi?

-Our investigation has revealed that there is no single cause for the problem, which can arise due to various reasons.
+Our investigation has revealed that there is no single cause for the problem, which can occur due to various reasons.
 Some of the most prominent causes include:

-• Outdated Firmware: A television’s firmware that hasn’t been updated to the latest version might not function correctly.
-The TV needs the newest firmware to ensure all settings are appropriately configured based on the region.
+• Outdated Firmware: A televisions firmware that hasnt been updated to the latest version might not function correctly.
+The TV needs the newest firmware to make sure all settings are appropriately configured based on the region.

-• General Bug: There have been reports of a common software bug in Samsung Smart TVs.
-If the TV is turned off using the remote for longer than 10 to 15 minutes, network settings may become corrupted and require resetting to establish a proper connection.
+• General Bug: There have been reports of a common software bug in Samsung Smart TVs whereby, if the TV is turned off using the remote for longer than 10 to 15 minutes, network settings may become corrupted and require resetting to establish a proper connection.

-• DNS Settings: Incorrectly configured DNS settings on the TV can lead to conflicts with the router while attempting to connect to the internet.
+• DNS Settings: Incorrect DNS settings on the TV can lead to conflicts with the router when attempting to connect to the internet.
 These settings may need to be manually adjusted by the user for the internet to function correctly.

 Equipped with an understanding of why the problem occurs, we can now explore the solutions.
-It’s recommended to follow these solutions in the given order to prevent potential conflicts.
+Its recommended to follow these solutions in the order provided to prevent potential conflicts.

-1. Power on the TV as you usually would and let it run for 5 minutes.
+1. Turn on the TV as you usually would and allow it to run for 5 minutes.

 2. Instead of using the remote, unplug the power cable directly from the wall socket.